The RC Servo

 Photo: Cutaway photo of an RC servo.
 Example is a Spektrum DS821.

-When you perform an action at the transmitter (Tx), whether it be moving a stick or flicking a switch, a radio signal is sent to the receiver.
+When you make an input at the transmitter, whether it be moving a stick or flicking a switch, a radio signal is sent to the receiver.

 Once received by the Rx, a voltage signal is 'pulsed' to the respective servo, depending on which channel is being activated.
 These pulses are around the 50Hz frequency (1-2 milliseconds) for an analogue servo.